 One early Thanksgiving morning a few years ago I went to a favorite place to sit outside and pray, meditate, and journal.
 My key take away?

 I am very rich.

 At the time, I had been laid off from my job and faced selling a house I loved because I need to save money.
 Yet I saw I was rich in family, friends, and connection to my roots and identity.
 When I read in USA Today that having a close buddy is like making an extra $100,000 a year I decided to feel rich because of the immense value of my friends and family.

 When it comes to friends and family, strong ties have been found to improve both finances and health.
 Ted Fishman wrote in USA TODAY that “kids who have close friends in school earn more as grown-ups.”
-Two Harvard psychiatrists say in their book that socially connected people live longer, respond better to stress, have more robust immune systems, and do better fighting a variety of illnesses.
+Two Harvard psychiatrists report that socially connected people live longer, respond better to stress, have more robust immune systems, and do better fighting a variety of illnesses.

 - Those who stood by me during my father’s illness